greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/Job Descriptions/Financial Analyst.md

 Take courses in finance or accounting to build foundational knowledge, pursue certifications such as Chartered Financial Analyst (CFA), and gain experience through internships or entry-level positions.

 ### Other Interesting Info:
 Financial analysis requires strong analytical skills and offers opportunities for specialization in areas like risk management or portfolio management.
-Research job outlook on the U.S. Bureau of Labor Statistics website.
+Research job outlook on the **[U.S. Bureau of Labor Statistics website](https://www.bls.gov/ooh/business-and-financial/financial-analysts.htm)**.